 proposition that the law will now generally recognise easements that impose any other sort of positive obligations.
 All the case does is to recognise that it is possible to expressly create a fencing easement, the burden of which binds successors in title, especially if the document employs words which strongly indicate that the parties intended for that obligation to last into the future, even if the original purchaser ceased to exist.
 Again, one cannot emphasise enough the importance of careful drafting of legal documents.

-For further information on this case please contact Anna Gora on 01604 463113 or click here to email Anna.
+For further information on this case please contact Natalie Minott on 01223 447421 or click here to email Natalie.